driskell/log-courier/docs/LogstashIntegration.md

 # Logstash Integration

-Log Courier is built to work seamlessly with [Logstash](http://logstash.net) 1.4.x.
+Log Courier is built to work seamlessly with [Logstash](http://logstash.net).
+It communicates via an input plugin called "courier".

+An output plugin is also available to allow Logstash instances to communicate with each other using the same reliable and efficient protocol as Log Courier.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->